 The new cable sytem has been designed to accommodate future expansion, and could be used to connect small communities across the Pacific, like the island nations of Niue, Tokelau and Tonga.

-“Cost effective and reliable telecommunications bring significant benefits to education, commercial, medical and governmental activities and play a vital role in economic and social development,” said Adolfo Montenegro, CEO of Bluesky Pacific.
+“Cost effective and reliable telecommunications bring significant benefits to education, commercial, medical and governmental activities and play a vital role in economic and social development,” said Adolfo Montenegro, CEO of Bluesky Pacific Group

-In addition, Bluesky has signed a memorandum of understanding with RAM Telecom International, for interconnection with its SEA-US submarine cable linking Asia to Hawaii and the West Coast of the United States.
-This means the Moana Cable will eventually be able to provide fast connectivity between two hemispheres.
+In addition, Bluesky has signed a memorandum of understanding with RAM Telecom International for interconnection with its SEA-US submarine cable linking Asia to Hawaii and the West Coast of the United States.
+This means the Moana Cable will eventually be able to provide fast connectivity between the two hemispheres.

 Under the terms of the contract, ASN will be responsible for all aspects of the cable laying process, from system design to installation, commissioning and maintenance.
 Amper is planning to fund the project internally through existing free cash flow generated by Bluesky.